acep-uaf/camio-meter-streams/README.md

 This repository contains a set of Bash scripts that make up a data pipeline, designed to automate the process of interacting with an SEL-735 meter.
 The pipeline is divided into two main executable scripts:

 1. **`data_pipeline.sh`**: Handles the first five steps:
-    1. Connecting to the meter via FTP
+    - Connecting to the meter via FTP
-    2. Checking for new event files
+    - Checking for new event files
-    3. Downloading event files
+    - Downloading event files
-    4. Organizing and creating metadata
+    - Organizing and creating metadata
-    5. Compressing event data
+    - Compressing event data

 2. **`archive_pipeline.sh`**: Handles the final step:
     - Archiving and transferring event data to the Data Acquisition System (DAS)
+    - Notify new data transfers via MQTT

 ## Prerequisites